floatinghotpot/cordova-plugin-nativeaudio/README.md

 stop: function (id, success, fail)
 ```

-Stops an audio file - this only works for assets loaded via preloadAudio.
+Stops an audio file.
+Only works for assets loaded via preloadComplex.

 * params:
  * ID - string unique ID for the audio file